 Sharable 3D information.

 Dassault designed 3DXML for compression.
 Converting them to standard zip files is easy.
-The image’s surface data shops as what are known as Gregory patches — an efficient form of geometry definition.
+The image’s surface data stores as what are known as Gregory patches — an efficient form of geometry definition.
 These patches are reinterpreted back into faces on mesh surfaces.
-You can share 3DXML files in emails, websites, documents and as attachments.
+You can share 3DXML files in emails, websites, documents, and as attachments.

 Discover more vector file types